Walikuperek/Learn-Facade-Service/lib-usage-example/create-view/services/README.md

 }
 ```

-* Each model should be exported from `index.ts` &rarr; will help with importing them in other places.
+* Each service should be exported from `index.ts` &rarr; will help with importing them in other places.
 ```typescript
 // /services/index.ts